LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/3-datadog-logs.md

 To enable collecting logs from all the pods in the Kubernetes cluster we will follow [the official documentation](https://docs.datadoghq.com/agent/kubernetes/daemonset_setup/?tab=k8sfile#log-collection)

-* Go to the [Logs tab in Datadog](https://app.datadoghq.com/logs/onboarding/container) and select Kubernetes.
+* Go to the [Logs tab in Datadog](https://app.datadoghq.com/logs/onboarding/container) and select *Kubernetes*, then go at the bottom of the page to validate your choice.
 For convenience we added the instructions you needed to follow here in Katacoda, see below.

 * Add the environment variables to the agent daemonset, in the editor you can go to `assets/03-enable-logs/agent-daemonset.yaml` and add the following